jvkej92/johnsonjones/site/content/pages/2.services/5.pay-per-click/index.md

         type: column_3
         heading: Permission Based
         content: >
-          By targeting specific keywords we are able to save money on advertisin by only showing ads to consumers searching for terms relevant to your company.
+          By targeting specific keywords we are able to save money on advertising by only showing ads to consumers searching for terms relevant to your company.
       -
         type: column_3